chrsoo/hocon-extras/hocon-keystore/README.md

 configuration file is replaced by the revealed content, else the redacted content is written to std out.

-**The operation will fail if there are entries in the configuration file that do match any entry in the keystore.**
+**The operation fails if there are entries in the configuration file that do match any entry in the keystore.**

 ### Managing individual entries in a keystore
 Secret key entries in the keystore can be managed individually.